This blog post has been updated by Kristina Rust, Career Consultant on May 10, 2024 for relevancy, inclusivity, and formatting.

 Sit Down and Reflect

-One place to start is with the classes you attended.
+One place to start identifying skills you gained is with the classes you attended.
 Beyond just the name or type of classes these were, ask yourself the following questions: What kind of projects and assignments did I complete?
 What role did I play in the class or project?
 What themes did I come across?
 Did I gain or improve any skills?

 Sell The Value of Your Experience

-However, when you take the time to include details of your experience, your bullets can look like the following:
+However, when you take the time to include details of your experience, your bullet points can look like the following:

 Other skills you can consider include: